-90. In its report on "Privacy" (para 828), the ALRC has summarised the action for breach of confidence as providing "a civil remedy for use or disclosure of information which is not publicly known and which has been entrusted to a person in circumstances imposing an obligation not to use or disclose that information without the authority of the person from whom it has directly or indirectly been obtained.
-Later (para 831), the ALRC summarises the elements of a breach of confidence as follows:

-- ". the information has the necessary quality of confidence about it: - the information is acquired in circumstances importing an obligation of confidence; and - to the detriment of the confider."
+- 90. In its report on "Privacy" (para 828), the ALRC has summarised the action for breach of confidence as providing "a civil remedy for use or disclosure of information which is not publicly known and which has been entrusted to a person in circumstances imposing an obligation not to use or disclose that information without the authority of the person from whom it has directly or indirectly been obtained".
+Later (para 831), the ALRC summarises the elements of a breach of confidence as follows: - ". the information has the necessary quality of confidence about it; - the information is acquired in circumstances importing an obligation of confidence; and - there is an unauthorised use of the information to the detriment of the confider."